 Chocolate bark gets a festive French makeover!
-If you wonder around Paris and make your way through every chocolate shop you see (which is what every food-obsessed gal does, right?), you’ll run across beautiful trays of little palettes.
+If you wander around Paris and make your way through every chocolate shop you see (which is what every food-obsessed gal does, right?), you’ll run across beautiful trays of little palettes.
 What you’re looking at is essentially chocolate bark, made the fancy French way!

 I topped these holiday palettes with little bits of dried fruit, candied ginger, those beautiful green, already shelled Wonderful pistachios, and of course some little silver dragees and holiday sprinkles.
 The kids can also help.
 Spoon the white and dark chocolate onto parchment and let their little hands sprinkle and arrange the toppings.

 When the chocolate set, I packaged little stacks in mini cellophane bags and tied them up.
 Very French Christmas if I do say so myself!
-Take that chocolate bark!
+Take that, chocolate bark!
 Ohh la la!

 - 4 oz (¾ cup) good quality semi-sweet chocolate chips, or chocolate bar